Saving the planet – one dress at a time

-We were awarded Best Bridalwear Brand in the Marie Claire Sustainability Awards 2022, recognising our commitment to creating a sustainable and regenerative wedding brand.
-Read more about our award here.
+We were awarded Best Bridalwear Brand in the Marie Claire Sustainability Awards 2022 and 2023 recognising our commitment to creating a sustainable and regenerative brand.
+Read more about our 2022 award here. and 2023 award go here.

 We are so happy to be recognised for our dedication to our work to support charities and reducing our waste.
-It’s such an honour to receive this from Marie Claire - it's heartening that they are celebrating eco-friendly brands like ours.
-Our mission is to prove that you can be environmentally friendly and fully sustainable without compromising on quality or price.
+It’s such an honour to receive this from Marie Claire.
+Our mission is to prove that you can be environmentally friendly and fully sustainable without compromising on quality or price or design.
 And we didn’t want to stop there – we also wanted to empower women and help communities as well.
-This award really is the icing on the (wedding) cake!

 Here’s how we create our sustainable wedding dresses.